-When incidents occur that involve more than one accused student the Dean of Students representative, in his or her discretion may permit the hearing concerning each student to be conducted jointly or separately.
-Whenever a hearing is to be held regarding an alleged incident of non-academic prohibited conduct, the accused student and the person reporting the alleged misconduct ("complainant"), if any, will be given five (5) days written notice of the charges alleged against the accused student and of the date, time and place of the hearing.
-A representative from the Dean of Student office will serve as the Hearing Official and preside over the hearing.
-The hearing shall be informal; strict rules of evidence will not apply.
-The hearing will be closed to everyone except the hearing official(s), appropriate Dean of Students Office staff, the accused student, the complainant, advisors to the accused student and the complainant, and witnesses during the actual time of their participation.
-Concerns for personal safety, well-being and or fears of confrontation of the complainant, accused student, and/or other witness during the hearing may be accommodated by providing a visual screen; by permitting participation by phone, videophone; or other means where and as determined in the sole judgment of the Hearing Official.
+Whenever a hearing is scheduled regarding an alleged incident of non-academic prohibited conduct, the accused student and the person reporting the alleged misconduct, the complainant, if any, will be given five (5) days written notice of the charges alleged against the accused student and of the date, time and place of the hearing.
+A representative from the Dean of Student office or designee will serve as the hearing official and preside over the hearing.
+The hearing will be informal and strict rules of evidence will not apply.
+The hearing will be closed to everyone except the hearing official(s), appropriate Dean of Students Office staff, accused student, complainant, advisors to the accused student and the complainant, and witnesses during the actual time of their participation.
+Concerns for personal safety, well-being and or fears of confrontation of the complainant, accused student, and/or other witness during the hearing may be accommodated by providing a visual screen; permitting participation by phone or videophone; or other means as determined by the hearing official.